 Some people do this deep cleaning themselves, while others prefer periodic cleaning help.
-Professional cleaning services are accustomed to looking in every nook and cranny and ensuring everything is spotless.
+Professional cleaning services in Santa Cruz are accustomed to looking in every nook and cranny and ensuring everything is spotless.
 They also have the right equipment homeowners might not have such as vacuum extensions to reach high areas and the proper chemicals to combat any and all germs, bacteria, and even mold.

 A bathroom might look clean but how clean it is really?
 There are some nasty things that might be hiding in places you can’t see or are even not visible to the naked eye.
 Lingering water like what is left in a bathtub or shower, can over time lead to the growth of bacteria and mold.